boltlabs-inc/zip-spec/zip-bolt-support.rst

 (6) ``OP_BOLT`` opcode logic expressed as WTPs: a transparent program that takes as input a predicate, witness and context then outputs a ``True`` or ``False`` on the stack.
 Below is the logic for the two transparent programs:

     * ``bolt_close`` program (for customer-initiated or merchant-initiated close).
 This program is structured as follows:

-        (a) ``predicate``: the customer and merchant public keys along with the channel token (which comprises the initial balances and optionally, the initial wallet commitment)
+        (a) ``predicate``: the customer and merchant public keys along with the channel token (which comprises public parameters, the initial balances and optionally, the initial wallet commitment)
 	(b) ``witness``: consists of three arguments: first argument indicates whether the customer or merchant initiated close and is represented by a single byte (``0x0`` or ``0x1``).

 	    - if the customer-initiated close, then the subsequent bytes are interpreted as a **closing token** and **customer signature**.
-	    - if the merchant-initiated close, then the subsequent bytes are interpreted as a standard multi-sig parses two signatures for the **customer** and **merchant**.
+	    - if the merchant-initiated close, then the subsequent bytes are interpreted as a standard multi-sig and parses signatures for the **customer** and **merchant**.

 	(c) ``context``: the number of created outputs in the transaction, time delay and etc. (TODO: flesh this out) (d) ``verify_program`` logic:

-	    - verify the signatures in terms of the closing token and customer signature
+	    - if customer-initiated closing, then verify the closing token and customer signature.
+In addition, checks that 2 new outputs are created, with the specified balances, each paying a ``bolt_cust_spend`` WTP containing the revocation hash and the respective pubkey
-	    - checks that 2 new outputs are created, with the specified balances, each paying a ``bolt_cust_spend`` WTP containing the revocation hash and the respective pubkey
+	    - if merchant-initiated closing, then verify the merchant signature and customer signature.
+In addition, checks that ...

     * ``bolt_merch_spend`` program (for merchant dispute of customer closure token).
 This mode is used in a merchant closing transaction to dispute a customer's closure token.
 The opcode expects a merchant revocation token.
 It validates the revocation token with respect to the wallet pub key posted by the customer in the customer's closing transaction.
 If valid, the customer's closure token will be invalidated and the merchant's closing transaction will be deemed valid.